elclanrs/jq-idealforms-old/README.md

         exclude: ['Choose a color']
       },
       errors: {
-        exclude: 'Choose a color from the list.' // Custom error }
+        exclude: 'Choose a color from the list.'
+      }
     },
     'langs[]': {